yasmeenustad/Intern_Career/README.md

 This dataset contains valuable information about the top YouTube streamers, including their ranking, categories, subscribers, country, visits, likes, comments, and more.
 The task is to perform a comprehensive analysis of the dataset to extract insights about the top YouTube content creators.

+## Task 2: Power BI Dashboard Creation - Terrorism Database:

+### Dataset:
+Terrorism Database

+### Description:

+The Terrorism Database contains information about terrorist attacks worldwide.
+It includes details such as the date, location, attack type, weapons used, number of casualties, and responsible groups.The task is to create a Power BI dashboard that provides a comprehensive overview of global terrorism trends and patterns.